 $ brew install --cask visual-studio-code

 If you’re on Ubuntu, you might want to use snap instead.
-All these methods are fine, and probably even better than downloading it manually.
+All these methods are fine, and probably even better than downloading VSCode manually.
+I personally use the snap packages on Ubuntu, and it works flawlessly and stays up-to-date with the latest releases.

 Starting VSCode